coderabdullahturki/xPlozz-website/README.md

 ### Type scale

 The `_type.scss` contains a Sass map with type scales for different screen sizes.
-If you wish to add a new scale, the name of the screen size must match a size found in `_breakpoints.scss`.
+If you wish to add a new scale, the name of the screen size must match a size found in `_responsive-breakpoints.scss`.